Goysa2/LineSearch/README.md

 ## How to use
 This package is a collection of LineSearch algorithms made to be used with the descent algorithms presented in the [LSDescentMethods](https://github.com/vepiteski/LSDescentMethods) package.

+##Other Line Search
+The algorithms presented in Other-LS are interfaced from the LineSearches package.

 ## References
 J. Nocedal and S.Wright [Numerical Optimization](http://www.bioinfo.org.cn/~wangchao/maa/Numerical_Optimization.pdf)